swh00tw/swh00tw-blog/apps/frontend/src/posts/My-first-hackathon.md

 ## Kudos

-Thanks to folks to make this happen!
+Thanks to folks who make this happen!
 Thanks to my awesome teammates in Team Losing!
 Thanks to sponsors for the prize.
 Definitely will do more hackathons in the future 🤑

 ![Our team name is Team Losing lol](https://i.imgur.com/PvVwa53.jpg)